huntdatacenter/docs/docs/about/activities/README.md

 [KM essentials](https://www.youtube.com/watch?v=sVtMC3GkMr0) by Lead Lauren and Cindy Hubert gives a video introduction to the core challenges, and [Knowledge management at NASA](https://nscpolteksby.ac.id/ebook/files/Ebook/Business%20Administration/Knowledge%20Management%20in%20The%20Public%20Sector%20a%20Blueprint%20for%20Innovation%20in%20Government%20(2007)/11%20-%20Knowledge%20Management%20at%20NASA.pdf) give a history view of their challenges in an environment we admire.

-We also invest time on popular presentations and traditional teaching on master and PhD levels that includes lectures in big data ethics, value in data, big data biobanking, digital lab management, introduction to information security, and scientific publication and dissemination.
+We also invest time on popular presentations and traditional teaching on master and PhD levels that includes lectures in big data ethics, value in data, big data biobanking, digital lab management, introduction to information security and privacy, and scientific publication and dissemination.
 And we contribute public presentations on similar subjects.